 CalPERS long-term care (LTC) coverage helps participants pay for the cost of care when they need assistance with the activities of daily living.
 This is an optional, employee-paid, benefit.

 CalPERS has decided to temporarily suspend open enrollment for the Long-Term Care Program due to current uncertainty in the long-term care market.
-Therefore, effective June 17, 2020 and until further notice, CalPERS Long-Term Care will not be accepting new applications for coverage.
+Therefore, until further notice, we are no longer accepting new applications for coverage.

 In November 2020, the CalPERS Board of Administration approved a rate increase on all Long-Term Care Program policies to be phased in over two years.
 The Long-Term Care Fund is facing a shortfall due to lower than expected investment returns and an adjustment in actuarial assumptions.
 Given this shortfall, rate increases are necessary to cover the projected future costs of providing benefits to policyholders.